almeath/openglide/README.md

 These files can remain in your library folder and will be automatically detected by apps such as DOSBox SVN (with Glide patch) or DOSBox-X.

 A good way to test the functionality of your OpenGlide library is to download DOSBox-X and enable glide within the configuration/settings.
 If the OpenGlide library is detected, DOSBox-X will generate two output files called OpenGLid.ini and OpenGLid.log. (the former providing options to adjust the OpenGlide settings)

+**To compile on macOS 11 (Big Sur):**

+I understand that these instructions should also work on Big Sur.
+If anyone experiences problems, please contact me by raising an issue.
+I have a report of the build working by using "sudo make install" for Step 4, and being sure to download the source code to the Desktop first.